-Disabilities groups have highlighted several areas for concern for people with disabilities post-Brexit, including issues relating to Brexit and the NHS, social care, welfare and public services, EU funding for support services and advocacy work, as well as key disability rights enshrined in the EU Charter and employment law.
-These issues will adversely affect women with disabilities and the majority-female carers for disabled people.
-Women are more likely than men to suffer from some form of disability during their lives, and often face additional difficulties in relation to welfare cuts as well as maternity and childraising.
+Disabilities groups have highlighted several areas for concern for people with disabilities post-Brexit, including issues relating to Brexit and the NHS, social care, welfare and public services, EU funding for support services and advocacy work, as well as key disability rights enshrined in the EU Charter and employment law462.
+These issues will adversely affect women with disabilities and the majority-female carers for people with disabilities.
+Women are more likely than men to suffer from some form of disability during their lives, and often face additional difficulties in relation to welfare cuts as well as maternity and childraising463.